ietf-wg-httpapi/link-hint/draft-ietf-httpapi-link-hint.md

 * Content Model: Inner List of Strings
 * Specification: \[this document]

-Content MUST be a Inner List of Strings, containing HTTP ranges-specifiers ({{Section 14.1.1 of HTTP}}).
+Content MUST be an Inner List of Strings, containing HTTP ranges-specifiers ({{Section 14.1.1 of HTTP}}).

 ## accept-prefer